-Drug addiction treatment can help prevent relapse in many ways (NIDA).
-Treatments like cognitive-behavioral therapy and group therapy used in rehab can help teach patients how to avoid the places, people, and feelings that could lead them toward relapse as well as how to understand their addictions and see them in a healthier way.
+Drug addiction treatment works to prevent relapse in many ways.
+Treatments like cognitive-behavioral therapy and group therapy help teach patients how to avoid the places, people, and feelings that could lead them toward relapse as well as how to understand their addictions and see them in a healthier way.
 Medications can also be utilized to stabilize the individual and minimize their experience of severe withdrawal symptoms, cravings, and other issues caused by drug abuse.

 Ask for Help